spatialnous/salatest/docs/building.md

 - Qt 5.7 or later
 - cmake 3.13 or later - this is a fairly recent version

-If these dependencies are available, then building depthmapX should be
+If these dependencies are available, then building depthmap should be
 ```
 mkdir build
 cd build